jhpyle/docassemble/_docs/scalability.md

 1. Get an [Amazon Web Services] account.
 2. Go to [Amazon S3] and obtain an access key and a secret access key.
 Create a bucket.
+3. Go to [EC2] and start up an [ECS]-optimized instance.
+Go to Community AMIs, search for "ecs-optimized" and pick the most recent AMI.
+(As of this writing, the most recent is "amzn-ami-2016.09.b-amazon-ecs-optimized.")
 3. Go to [EC2 Container Service].
-4. Create a Task Definition called `docassemble-sql` using the [JSON] configuration below.
+4. Create a Task Definition called `docassemble-backend` using the [JSON] configuration below.
 Edit the `TIMEZONE`.
-5. Create a Task Definition called `docassemble-log` using the [JSON] configuration below.
-Edit the `TIMEZONE`.
-6. Create a Service called `sql-service` that uses the task definition `docassemble-sql`.
-Edit the `TIMEZONE`.
+5. Create a Service called `backend-service` that uses the task definition `docassemble-backend`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
-Deploy `sql-service` on an [EC2] instance.
+Deploy `backend-service` on an [EC2] instance.
 Make note of the "Private IP" of the instance.
 7. Create a Service called `log-service` that uses the task definition `docassemble-log`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
 Deploy `log-service` on an [EC2]